CreatorDev/Ci40-ew17-bulb/README.md

 ## Overview

 This app controlls the bluetooth bulb.
-App observes IPSO colour object on device server and changes bulb color accordingly.
+App observes IPSO color object on device server and changes bulb color accordingly.

+## Running the app

+awa_clientd must be running on the board.

+`bulb_controller -t <TARGET DEVICE MAC>`